top of page

 Take a moment now.
 Who's turning away inside you?
 Can you feel the wisdom in their resistance?
 Can you thank them for showing you exactly how much care and consistency they need?

-This is the real work of inner healing – not in forcing connections, but in creating the kind of internal environment where connection feels safe enough to happen naturally, in its own time, in its own way.
+This is the real work of inner healing in creating the kind of internal environment where connection feels safe enough to happen naturally, in its own time, in its own way.

 Your parts will tell you when they're ready.
 Until then, your job is simply to be there, a steady, patient presence, honoring their timeline, respecting their boundaries, and trusting in the slow, sacred process of internal trust-building.

-After all, some of the most profound connections begin with someone being brave enough to respect a "not yet."
-This isn't the end of the story – it's just the beginning of a deeper understanding between you and your internal world.
+This is not the end of the story.
+It's just the beginning of a deeper understanding between you and your internal world.